-Similarly, efficient and near-efficient strategies were similar across 3 scenarios for population risk of colorectal cancer, including one in which the assumed risk increase is less conservative than the assumption for the base-case analysis.
-However, at the highest level of risk increase evaluated (IRR of 1.52), efficiency ratios were generally more favorable than for the base-case analysis, indicating that at this rate of risk increase more intensive strategies could result in a similar balance between harms and benefits as less intensive strategies in the base-case.
+Similar to the finding that efficient strategies were similar by race and sex, scenario analyses demonstrated that efficient strategies were similar across 3 scenarios for population risk of colorectal cancer, including one in which the assumed risk increase is less conservative than the assumption for the base-case analysis.
+However, at the highest level of risk increase evaluated (IRR of 1.52), efficiency ratios were generally lower than for the base-case analysis, indicating that at this rate of risk increase, more intensive strategies could result in a similar balance between colonoscopy burden and LYG as less intensive strategies in the base-case.

-Based on sensitivity analysis, we did not find evidence that reduced sensitivity of colonoscopy would impact predicted efficient and near-efficient colonoscopy and FIT strategies.
+Based on sensitivity analysis, we did not find evidence that reduced sensitivity of colonoscopy would result in different efficient colonoscopy and FIT strategies.

-Across the 3 models, the predicted benefits and burdens of screening were generally highest with SimCRC and lowest with MISCAN, with results from CRC-SPIN falling in between.
-The SimCRC and CRC-SPIN models predicted that most (and often, nearly all) of the efficient strategies would begin at age 45.
+Across the 3 models, the estimated benefits and colonoscopy burden of screening were generally highest with SimCRC and lowest with MISCAN, with results from CRC-SPIN falling in between.
+The SimCRC and CRC-SPIN models estimated that most (and often, nearly all) of the efficient strategies would begin at age 45.
 While the strategies starting at age 45 that were efficient with SimCRC and CRC-SPIN were generally also efficient with MISCAN, MISCAN found strategies with screening beginning at age 50 or even at age 55 were also efficient.
-Based on prior extensive work to understand the differences in our models, we believe that differences in model predictions are primarily attributable differences in adenoma dwell times.
-As explained in the section "Natural History Component", MISCAN simulates a shorter adenoma dwell time than the SimCRC and CRC-SPIN models (Table 2), which arises from the assumption that some adenomas are assumed to be non-progressive.
-The probability that an adenoma in MISCAN is progressive increases with the age at adenoma initiation (see "Progression to Preclinical Colorectal Cancer").
+Based on prior extensive work to understand the differences in the models,^{76,77} we believe that differences in outcomes across models are primarily attributable to differences in adenoma dwell times.
+As explained in the section "Natural History Component", MISCAN simulates a shorter adenoma dwell time than the SimCRC and CRC-SPIN models (Table 2), which arises from the assumption that some adenomas are non-progressive.
+The probability that an adenoma in MISCAN is progressive increases with the age at adenoma initiation (see Progression to Preclinical Colorectal Cancer).
 CRC-SPIN also allows the risk of adenoma progression to be a function of the age at adenoma initiation, but all adenomas in CRC-SPIN have the potential to progress.
 In SimCRC, the risk of progression is based on the current age, not the age at adenoma initiation, and as with CRC-SPIN, all adenomas have the potential to progress.
-We suspect that the smaller incremental benefit from a first screen with adenoma removal at age 45 compared to a first screen with adenoma removal at age 50 in MISCAN compared to the other 2 models is attributable to MISCAN's assumption that an adenoma that forms between ages 45 and 50 is more likely to be progressive and has a higher risk of progression than an adenoma that forms before age 45.
+We suspect that the smaller incremental estimated benefit from a first screen with adenoma removal at age 45 compared to a first screen with adenoma removal at age 50 in MISCAN compared to the other 2 models is attributable to MISCAN's assumption that an adenoma that forms between ages 45 and 50 is more likely to be progressive and has a higher risk of progression than an adenoma that forms before age 45.

 Unlike the age to begin screening, there were no consistent patterns across models in the age to end screening.
-For colonoscopy screening, efficiency ratios were relatively high when screening was extended to age 80 or 85 (>169 additional colonoscopies per LYG; Table 12), assuming full adherence with prior screening; efficiency ratios were considerably lower for the efficient and near-efficient FIT strategies in all 3 models with screening to age 85 (< 43 additional colonoscopies per LYG).
-With the hybrid strategy of annual FIT from ages 45 to 49, followed by colonoscopy every 10 years, the efficiency ratio increased substantially when an additional screening colonoscopy and CTC strategies with screen to age 85 (Table 12).
+For colonoscopy screening, efficiency ratios were relatively high when screening was extended to age 80 or 85 (>169 additional colonoscopies per LYG; Table 15), assuming full adherence with prior screening; efficiency ratios were considerably lower for the efficient FIT strategies with all 3 models with screening to age 85 (< 43 additional colonoscopies per LYG).
+With sigmoidoscopy and CTC strategies, the efficiency ratio increased substantially when an additional screening colonoscopy was performed at age 85 (Table 15).